devassistant/devassistant/docs/developer_documentation/create_assistant/pingpong/tutorial_general.rst

    da create dap -n ~/programming/rstcreate --crt export DEVASSISTANT_PATH=~/programming/rstcreate/

+Running ``da create dap`` scaffolds everything that's needed to create a DAP package that can be distributed on `DevAssistant Package Index, DAPI <https://dapi.devassistant.org/>`_, see :ref:`packaging_and_distributing` for more information.

 Since this assistant is a Creator, we need to put it somewhere under ``assistants/crt`` directory.
 The related files (if any), including the PingPong script have to go under ``files/crt/rstcreate`` (assuming, of course, we name the assistant ``rstcreate.yaml``).